 Your Lawyer Will Investigate Your Accident

 They will be looking for evidence of negligence to help prove your case.
-According to the Legal Information Institute (LII), “negligence” is “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”
+Negligence, as the Legal Information Institute (LII) states, is “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”
 Negligence can be an act or omission that caused your accident and your injuries.

 Your Lawyer Will Explain Your Options

 Once your lawyer has investigated and found evidence of negligence, they will be able to advise you of whom to sue for damages.
 You may be able to sue private individuals, private businesses, or even the government, according to O.C.G.A. § 50-21-1.